 Monster, Beast & Bear Rugs

-First, a design and blog favorite, Joshua Longo’s Monster Skin Rug, about which I was one of the first to write in a previous blog post:
+First, a design and blog favorite, Joshua Longo’s Monster Skin Rug

-Visit Longoland, Joshua’s store to see other cute monsters and furniture.
+Visit Longoland, Joshua’s site to see other art, cute monsters and furniture.

 They also makes adorable plush monsters for purchase.

 Adopt them here.